-Michigan Budget Director John Nixon will step down at the end of this month to take a take a top position at the University of Utah.
+Michigan Budget Director John Nixon will step down at the end of this month to take a top position at the University of Utah.

 Nixon -- director of Michigan's Department of Technology, Management and Budget for the past three years -- is widely considered one of the nation's tech-savviest state budget officers.
 He also was instrumental in helping Michigan dig out of a $1.5 billion budget deficit.